 The weather, dour and despicable in winter, turns bright and radiant in summer, with pretty sailboats bobbing in the water like flocks of excited doves.

 Despite its periodic fits and starts, this most cosmopolitan of cities usually spreads out its welcome mat to visitors.

-With nearly 30 international organizations and countless non-governmental groups, it has a distinct international feel and is known as the “Humanitarian City”.
+With nearly 30 international organizations and countless non-governmental groups, it has a distinctly international feel and is known as the “Humanitarian City”.